FHIR-Aggregator/helpdesk/docs/getting_started/index.md

     ---

-    Fill in the blanks in our pre-built queries to find the data you need without installing a thing.
-Find the data you need, fetch all the files, and answer your scientific questions *all without ever touching the command line.*<p>
+    Use our pre-built queries to find the data you need without installing a thing.
+Simply replace the search terms with your term of interest and hit the 'play' button to run a query and answer your scientific questions *all without ever touching the command line.*<p>
 <a href="https://colab.research.google.com/github/FHIR-Aggregator/helpdesk/tree/main/docs/Welcome.ipynb" title="Try it now" class="md-button md-button">Launch FHIR-Aggregator in the cloud
 </a></p>